 Drama candidates follow the WJEC GCSE Drama syllabus.
 Delivery of this curriculum is in accordance with the terms and regulations stipulated and upheld by the examination board.

 It has a three-unit structure and students are assessed in a practical and documentary way, the first two units will be under controlled supervised conditions and the third unit will be assessed by an external examiner.

 - Unit 1: Practical examination of a devised performance, based on exploration of a "theme" supported by written coursework (60 %)

 - Unit 2: Practical examination of a performance of a play text (20 %)

 - Unit 3: Written examination on a set text and evaluation of performance of unit 2(40%)

 The department supplements the work explored in class with regular trips to watch live, professional theatre, and workshops delivered by visiting theatre practitioners and companies.

 Every year, there is a Drama production arranged which is accessible to the whole school.
-This year it is Fame!
+This year it is the musical School of Rock, with a week of performances due to take place this July!
 Alongside the KS3 Drama club, there are regular opportunities for pupils to go to the theatre and enjoy London’s top productions.